runicscribe/worldbuilding-docs/dae-machina/culture/celebrations.md

 Across Dael, all people celebrate the six convergences in some way or another, with the full convergence held in particular regard.
 The exact nature of such celebrations varies from culture to culture.

+### Midyear convergence

+The Uon cataclysm occured during the midyear convergence, so while in the past it may have been celebrated, this date has now become a day of mourning and remembrance for the nations most affected by both the Uon war and the cataclysm itself.
+These groups include: The Elyos Republic, The Free Cities, the Riftlanders, the eastern 'xhal of Kita Lau, and any surviving 'xhal who were native to Uon, as well as most dragons, as the cataclysm caused the largest number of Dragon deaths since the Dragon - Ael wars 5000 years ago.

+Quon Xi, Western Kita Lau, Mhidda, and the 'jinn principalities were all affected much less severely by both the war and the Cataclysm, so mostly still celebrate this date.

 ### Elyos Republic

 Week leading up to convergence - holiday, with grand feast following the solar eclipse.